-1. A bachelor’s degree from an accredited college or university with an academic major in one of the liberal arts or sciences.
+1. Have a bachelor's degree from an accredited college or university with an academic major in one of the liberal arts or sciences.

-3. Meet with a department adviser to review all college transcripts to determine eligibility prior to applying to the program.
-Please e-mail Dr. Friedland to schedule an appointment.
+4. Meet with a department adviser to review all college transcripts to determine eligibility prior to applying to the program.
+(Please e-mail Ellen Friedland to schedule an appointment.

-5. Submit a completed Application Requirement Worksheet (included in application packet) detailing:
+6. Submit a completed Application Requirement Worksheet (included in the application packet) detailing:

-a.)
-College-level work in English, mathematics, science, and social studies.
+a.
+College-level work in each of the following: English, mathematics, science, and social studies.

-b.)
-Your undergraduate major or courses applicable to an acceptable concentration area.
+b.
+Your undergraduate major or courses applicable to an acceptable concentration.

-c.)
-Two years of high school or two semesters in college in one foreign language (high school transcript should be submitted with application).
+c.
+Two years of high school or two semesters of college study in one foreign language (high school transcript should be submitted with application).

-6. Complete a word-processed statement addressing the following:
+7. Write a well-crafted statement addressing the following:

-a.)
-Your reasons for wanting to become a childhood/early childhood education teacher.
+a.
+Your reasons for wanting to become a childhood/early childhood teacher and related professional experiences.

 Your statement will be evaluated according to the following criteria: